assceron/Beach-Volleyball-Event-Management/README.md

 ## Roadmap
 - `main.MainPage` - Entry Point of the application
 - `registration.TeamRegistrationFrame` - Defines frame for Registration Form, including checks on user input (name, phone, email, etc.)
-- `registration.TeamRegistration` - Register team and players in the database
+- `registration.TeamRegistration` - Registers team and players in the database
-- `management.EventManagement` - Create and register new event in database, or retrieve event details if the event has already been created
+- `management.EventManagement` - Creates and registers new event in database, or retrieve event details if the event has already been created
 - `databases` - Package including database management for teams, players and events
+- `main.TeamRegistrationBulk` - Inserts 10 teams in the database for testing

 <!-- CONTACT -->
 ## Contact